 …the tract of land that you spoke of that your father held in Missouri I have some recollection about and one thing I know that you are the only heir of your father Isaac Beard and unless any conveyance made be recorded in the County in Missouri where the land lies such conveyance is of no account if you can get hold of the old original grant…and have it recorded in the County where the land lies.
 You will hold this land this is beyond doubt..

-This letter seems to cement the case that Isaac Beard died in Springfield.
-William Seal was living in Missouri in 1869, but he had been the Robertson County clerk from 1819 through 1839.
+This letter suggests that Isaac Beard died in or near Springfield.
+William Seal was living in Missouri in 1869, but he had been the Robertson County, Tennessee clerk from 1819 through 1839.
 If Isaac died in the 1830s, that would explain why George wrote to Seal and why Seal seems to have such certain knowledge of Isaac Beard’s death.

 In summary, although there may have been a daughter who died in infancy, there was only one child of Isaac Beard and his Ferguson wife who lived to adulthood: